paypronl/paypro-php-v1/README.md

 ### Manually

 Just download the [latest release](https://github.com/paypronl/paypro-php-v1/releases/latest) and require the files directly in your project.
-You just have to require the `init.php` in your application file.
+You have to require the `init.php` in your application file.

 ```php
 require 'init.php';